 - If the phone does not read anything from the YubiKey/does not make a confirmation noise, try setting the NDEF slot for NFC usage and try these steps again.
 If you're not sure which slot to use, use slot 1.

 - This applies only to YubiKeys.
-NDEF programming does not apply to blue Security Keys.
+NDEF programming does not apply to the Security Key Series keys.

 - If your phone reads something or makes a confirmation noise but the authentication fails, run a Full Scan of the key using the NFC TagInfo app (available for Android and iOS) and submit the results in a support ticket.

-- On iOS, TagInfo will not scan Yubico Security Keys, which are blue.
-If you are using a blue Security Key on iOS, please test on https://demo.yubico.com/webauthn-technical/registration using Safari instead, and include your results when submitting a support ticket.
+- On iOS, TagInfo will not scan the Security Key Series keys.
+If you are using a Security Key Series key on iOS, please test on https://demo.yubico.com/webauthn-technical/registration using Safari instead, and include your results when submitting a support ticket.